vladimirshefer/cv/index.md

 ## Experience

 ### 11/2022-NOW.
 Senior Java Developer @ JetBrains
-**Project Description:** Development of world-leading tools for engineers, including IntelliJ IDEA, TeamCity and TeamCity Pipelines.
+  Development of world-leading tools for engineers

 - **IntelliJ IDEA, Platform UI Team:**
   - Contributed to the **New Terminal** project, aimed at creating a user-friendly alternative to the classic terminal, tailored for novice developers.
   - Improved performance of critical features, including a significant speed-up of intelligent command autocompletion by conducting performance profiling, running experiments, and implementing an optimized solution.
   - Delivered multiple usability enhancements, reducing waiting times and improving responsiveness for end-users.
-  - Focused on understanding stakeholder priorities and accelerated project delivery by proposing pragmatic solutions, balancing quality and time-to-market.
+  - Focused on understanding priorities and accelerated project delivery by proposing pragmatic solutions, balancing quality and time-to-market.
-  - Collaborated with team members on innovative approaches to elevate the overall user experience of the New Terminal.
 - **TeamCity UI Team:**
   - Developed REST APIs to support new features and improve integration capabilities.
   - Enhanced API performance and reliability to meet user demands.